mhamroz/terraform-bootcamp/labs/lab3/README.md

 ERROR - Semantic error, rule 101: Verify Inventory references in underlay.yaml (['device LEAF-3 not found in inventory.yaml'])
 ```

 Let's revert the change, by changing LEAF-3 to LEAF-1 again in underlay.yaml file.
+Don't push the changes.

 ### Break test stage